 The Marlin bike has been around for quite some time.
 It once flourished under the brand Gary Fisher, which as acquired by Trek back in 1993.

 Trek has some add-ons with the Marlin that you’d typically only find on higher-end bikes including brake cables that are internally routed through the frame and its proprietary Bontrager mountain bike saddle.

 Why should you care?

 Internally routed cables don’t get caught on obstacles, pulling your brakes out of alignment.
-Components are all Shimano Tourney groupset with a 7-speed rear cassette that offers a range of 14-28T.
+Components on the Trek Marlin 4 all Shimano Tourney groupset with a 7-speed rear cassette that offers a range of 14-28T.
 The front crank is fitted with triple chainrings with a 42/34/24T range.
-Brakes are Tektro mechanical disc.

 A Lightweight Mountain Bike at An Affordable Price